 Planting this way makes it much easier to care for your garden because you’ve only got three or four types of plants to figure out proper care for, rather than multiple types that might need watering more often, different types of plant food, or different amounts of sunlight.

-Also, try choosing these three or four plant types with similar care needs to make it even easier.
+Also, try choosing these three or four plant types with similar care needs to make your simple landscaping ideas even easier.

-It might seem like a potentially challenging landscape feature, but with the right plants and a pre-made wooden garden arbor, this feature can add some stunning colors and textures to your backyard with only a few hours of work.
+It might seem like a potentially challenging simple landscaping ideas feature, but with the right plants and a pre-made wooden garden arbor, this feature can add some stunning colors and textures to your backyard with only a few hours of work.

 Find vine plants that will quickly and easily grow and cover the arbor without much help from you.
 Some plants might include morning glories, ivy, or Empress Eugenie passion flowers.